ForgottenGlory/Living-Skyrim-2/README.md

   - EzioTheDeadPoet - For their SME(FT) modlist.
 The ability to start from scratch on a whim while building this list has been invaluable.
 - Mod Authors
   - None of this would be possible without the people who make the quality content we’ve grown to know and love.
 Please endorse the authors’ works.

+### One Last Thing
+If you read through the entire readme, congratulations!
+You get a cookie. **Do not direct message ForgottenGlory, any of the Living Skyrim dev team, or any Wabbajack staff members for support.
+Any questions or requests for support should be directed to the Wabbajack or Living Skyrim Discord servers.
+I (ForgottenGlory) speak for myself, but I do reserve the right to ignore any requests for support direct messaged to me and block you.**